Friends’ Dances

 A1 Forward and back toward opposites

-B2 Circle 6, just two places to the left, balance
+B2 Circle 6, just two places to the left, balance the ring

 Balance again, RH’s high and LH’s low to change direction